yagopeixinho/calculator/README.md

 If you liked the project you have some options...
 <br>
  - 🌎 Share this repository with your friends!
- - 📷 Follow me on [Instagram](https://www.instagram.com/yagopeixinho/?hl=pt-br), let's be friends =)
  - ⭐ If you liked the idea, you can give it a *fork* and a star.
- - 📬 Email me if you need to: yagopeixinho03@gmail.com
+ - 📬 Email me if you need to: peixinhoyago@gmail.com

 ## Project Notes